 - MFA is required for all Database administration

 - MFA is required for all IAM/IDM administration (e.g. user account and group administration)

 - MFA is required login into all information security computers (network security appliances, SaaS security services, etc.).

 Devices running deprecated and unsupported operating systems will be denied access to the Yale network or Internet.

-IT support for these devices will not be provided absent an Office of Information Security, Policy and Compliance (OISPC) exception.
+IT support for these devices will not be provided absent a University Information Security Office (“ISO”) exception.

 Alleged violations of this Policy will be pursued in accordance with the appropriate disciplinary procedures, as outlined in the Faculty Handbook and the Staff Personnel Policies and Practices Manual, and other applicable materials.
 Staff members who are members of University-recognized bargaining units will be disciplined for violations of this Policy in accordance with the relevant disciplinary provisions set forth in the agreements covering their bargaining units.

 - Responsible for University compliance issues including HIPAA.